Man arrested in 3 highway shootings in Alabama, Georgia

 LAGRANGE, Ga.
-(AP) — A man was arrested Wednesday for three separate shootings that took place earlier in the day along Interstate 85 in Alabama and Georgia.
+(AP) — A man was arrested Wednesday in connection with three separate shootings that took place earlier in the day along Interstate 85 in Alabama and Georgia.
+One man was seriously wounded.

-Jerel Raphael Brown,39, of Montgomery, Alabama, was arrested in LaFayette, Alabama, after shootings were reported in Montgomery and Auburn in Alabama and near Hogansville, Georgia, according to sheriff's deputies in Troup County, Georgia.
+Jerel Raphael Brown of Montgomery, Alabama, was arrested in LaFayette, Alabama, after shootings were reported in Montgomery and Auburn in Alabama and near Hogansville, Georgia, according to sheriff's deputies in Troup County, Georgia.

+The Auburn Police Department said Brown has been charged with attempted murder and shooting into an unoccupied vehicle.
+He is being held without bond, the police department said.

 No one was injured in the Georgia shooting.
 No details on the Montgomery shooting were immediately released.